uniwswap/uniwens-docs/permanent-registrar-faq.md

 Rather than being locked and held, as in the original interim registrar, renewal fees in the permanent registrar are spent.
 You will not get them back.

-### How will LNS team manage and spend the funds?
+### How will ĐNS team manage and spend the funds?

-LNS is decentralized, there is not a centralized treasury.
-MistSwap and mainnet\_pat are both major investors and are incentivized to continue developing and improving LNS over time.
+ĐNS is decentralized, there is not a centralized treasury.
+MistSwap and mainnet\_pat are both major investors and are incentivized to continue developing and improving ĐNS over time.

-### How are funds from .bch registration income used?
+### How are funds from .doge registration income used?

-Funds are used to purchase LNS on MistSwap and given to those who [stake LNS](https://app.bch.domains/stake).
+Funds are used to purchase ĐNS on MistSwap and given to those who [stake ĐNS](https://app.dogedomains.wf/stake).

-### Where can I manage all my LNS names?
+### Where can I manage all my ĐNS names?

-Simply go to [app.bch.domains](https://app.bch.domains) and click on "My Account".
+Simply go to [app.dogedomains.wf](https://app.dogedomains.wf) and click on "My Account".

-### Can I trade LNS domains on NFT exchanges?
+### Can I trade ĐNS domains on NFT exchanges?

-Yes, .bch names are tradeable as NFTs.
+Yes, .doge names are tradeable as NFTs.

-### How can I transfer domains registered in the .bch registry to someone else?
+### How can I transfer domains registered in the .doge registry to someone else?

-You can do this using [our Manager interface here](https://app.bch.domains), or using any tool with NFT support.
+You can do this using [our Manager interface here](https://app.dogedomains.wf), or using any tool with NFT support.

 ### What prohibits large scale domain grabbing besides registration fees?